rfdnet/devops-prj1/README.md

 Eg : aws eks --region us-west-2 update-kubeconfig --name demo

 Part 2 - Application
 This is a hello world application using nginx image and a simple static content (see app/static-content)

 Part 3 - CI/CD with github actions
-GITHUB Actions solution to push latest changes on Kubernetes cluster.
+GITHUB Actions solution to push latest docker image on Kubernetes cluster.
-GITHUB Actions for IAC
+GITHUB Actions for IAC/Terraform (See TF Plan & TF Apply scripts on .github/workflow)

 Part4 - Grafana and Prometheus
-In this part you will check where grafana is running, then access the monitoring url
+In monit folder there is install scripts via terraform with helm in order to install and configure on the cluster EKS.